eyanoapp/opensigl/docs/en/payroll-processes/classic.md

 In the configuration of payroll components, there are cases where an employee may cover the hospitalization costs of third parties (such as dependents or family members).
 These expenses can also be **withheld directly at the source** during the payroll configuration process.

-Once the configuration is complete, the **BHIMA system proceeds with the payroll calculation** without generating the accounting entries.
+Once the configuration is complete, the **OpenSIGL system proceeds with the payroll calculation** without generating the accounting entries.
 This stage is considered **provisional** and **can still be modified** as long as the accounting entries have not been validated.

 ---